-Gluten makes your baking lighter and more elastic, therefore you will need to make amendments when using oat flour.
-For instance, you will need to add more yeast to recipes that require yeast to get the same rising effect because oat flour is heavier.
+Gluten makes your baking lighter and more elastic therefore you will need to make amendments when using oat flour.
+For instance, you will need to add more yeast to recipes that require yeast to get the same rising effect as oat flour is heavier.
 Oat flour will need to be combined with other flours in recipes that are required to rise.

-You will also need to add 2 1/2 teaspoons of baking powder for every cup of oat flour required; and if the recipe requires buttermilk and you prefer to keep the bake vegan or plant based then you will need to substitute each cup of buttermilk with almond or soy milk, and add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it.
+You will also need to add 2 1/2 teaspoons of baking powder for every cup of oat flour required.
+And if the recipe requires buttermilk but you prefer to keep the bake vegan or plant based then you will need to substitute each cup of buttermilk with almond or soy milk, but add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it.
 You will also need an extra 1/2 teaspoon of baking soda per cup of buttermilk (or buttermilk substitute) when using oat flour in the bake.

 - Using a blender on its pulse setting or you food processor on its fast setting, you can blend 1 and a 1/4 cup of oats and yield about 1 cup of oat flour (this may vary slightly depending on the type of oats you use)

-- Using a powerful blender like a Nutri Ninja will ensure that your flour will be done fast, and also broken down really fine.
+- Using a powerful blender like a Nutri Ninja will ensure that your flour will not only be done fast, but also broken down really fine.
 I literally made mine in 10 seconds, but this will vary according to how powerful the machine you are using is.

 - You can go for a courser texture or a finer texture, just keep your eye on it every few seconds as it powders up quickly.
 Your flour should be ground in under a minute if you are using a powerful blender of grinder.

-- A courser texture may be better for certain recipes, such as cookies and muffins, as it will add extra texture; and finer powders may be better to be added to breads and pastries where a finer texture is preferable.
+- A courser texture may be better for certain recipes, such as cookies and muffins as it will add extra texture, and finer powders may be better added to breads and pastries where a finer texture is preferable.

-Thank you for reading this post today. if you have any comments or questions please feel free to fire away in the comments box below and I will be more than happy to help ASAP!
+Thank you for reading this post today. if you have any comments or questions please feel free to fire away in the comments box below and I will be more than happy to help as soon as I can.